 Owner and guide, Jenny, doing some liberty training in the arena at Gem Farm.

 Leading the horses through the purpose-built obstacle course was a great ice-breaker for me and Ruby Running Bare.

 “We always do a pre-flight on our horses before riding to make sure they’re sound and ready for work,” says Jeremy.

-> After completing the obstacle course and running the horses through their paces on the ground, we mounted up.
+After completing the obstacle course and running the horses through their paces on the ground, we mounted up.
 Within seconds of leaving the farm we were surrounded by towering eucalyptus-scented gums that enveloped forestry trails.
 These trails are Jeremy and Jenny’s training ground where they put hours upon hours of saddle time on their horses to get them fighting fit for endurance.
-They we twist and turn on trails that vein through the bush and I quickly lost my sense of direction.
+There we twisted and turned on trails that vein through the bush and I quickly lost my sense of direction.
 A lovely three hours was spent exploring the native bush that was screaming with life.
 Fast-paced canters were had up hills.
-Mr Wendall, their pooch followed enticing scents and we disturbed a echidna as he crossed the trail.
+Mr Wendall, their pooch, followed enticing scents and we disturbed an echidna as he crossed the trail.
 For my first taste of riding in Tasmania I was truly impressed.

-> Jenny leading the way, wildflowers added life and colour to the native scrubland, clearing the trail.
+Jenny leading the way, wildflowers added life and colour to the native scrubland, clearing the trail.